- How to Edit Our Label Styles and Apply These Attributes

 Our system now allows you to merge three of these attributes into a single value.

-In order to display attribute values as capital letters, you will need to use the (^) characters (Shift + 6) on both sides of the tag.
+To display attribute values as capital letters, type the (^) characters (Shift + 6) on both sides of the tag within the Edit Attribute Value dialog box.

 We've added the ability to put remarks in all caps when you add them as attribute in your label styles.
 Just type ^REMARKS^ in the Tag field.